-As Ex Forces Veterans we understand better than anyone the need to secure a home before your career ends and you have to move out of your SFA.
+As Ex Forces Veterans we understand better than anyone the need to secure a home with military mortgages before your career ends and you have to move out of your SFA.

-There are specialist lenders out there who cater specifically towards members of the Armed Forces.
+There are specialist lenders out there who cater specifically towards members of the Armed Forces by providing military mortgages.
 As a member of the Armed Forces, there are going to be periods of time where your residential property is unoccupied, or you may be stationed overseas wanting to let it out.

-What Mortgage Assistance is Available for Military Personnel?
+What Military Mortgage Assistance is Available for Military Personnel?

-It is important to seek advice from a professional to help guide you the most suitable mortgage for your money.
-You should find a mortgage broker to make sure you are making the right decision for your financial situation or if you are not sure which mortgage to pick.
+It is important to seek advice from a professional to help guide you to the most suitable military mortgages for your money.
+You should find a broker to make sure you are making the right decision for your financial situation or if you are not sure which product to pick.

 There are other schemes such as the Forces Help to Buy Scheme for military personnel, which runs until 31st December 2022 which can help you onto the property ladder.

 What is the Forces Help to Buy Scheme?

 The Forces Help to Buy scheme is an interest free loan that helps to cover a house deposit as well as any other fees that occur whilst buying a home and can work well with military mortgages.
 Military personnel can borrow up to 50% of their annual salary interest free, as long as it is a maximum of £25,000.
 This money could be used towards the deposit or fees.